Preparation of Connector Jobs

 - Right Join: It retains all the records from the right dataset.

-- Full Outer Join: It retains all records from both datasets.
+- Full Outer Join: It retains all records from both the datasets.

 To join two Datasets: